SETI/rms-data-projects/vicar/README.md

 # Example usage

-See the bottom of `Migration.py` for example usage of the software.
+See the bottom of `Migration.py` for example usage of the software, using all of the functionality.

 We read in a VICAR file, parse it into a `VicarFile` object.
 We migrate it and write the PDS4 version out to an output file.
 We then back-migrate and verify that the results are byte-for-byte equivalent to the original file.

+A limited but more realistic example is in `Migrate.py`, a script to migrate a VICAR file, writing it into the same directory but with a different name.